PaulM-Robertson/Git-Out/README.md

-# Git-Out
-this is where I learn to use git-hub for real.
-Making changes to the branch in order to experiment with compatability and usability.
-THat way I can make a really fucking sick app.
-Now go get on it motherfucker!
+This is the readme file.
+I created it using Git.
+I am learning to use this software slowly because I haven't gotten used to it yet.
+I am mildly excited to learn.
+WHat is really driving me to do this is, money!!!! i really want to have a lot of that stuff so that I can live a good life with my family.
+We've been pretty stressed for several years now and it fucking sucks.
+So hopefully this will allow me to actually be useful to them for a change.